How to File an FCC or FTC Complaint About Your Internet

 - When you receive the ISP’s response, you can choose either to accept it or respond directly with a rebuttal.
 The ISP is then required to respond to your rebuttal.

-- Once the FCC is satisfied with the response that you’ve received from the ISP, they will close your case.
+- Once the FCC is satisfied with the response that you’ve received from the ISP, it will close your case.

 While the FCC generally has expedient resolution as a priority, it’s always helpful to have taken a few steps to ensure that you receive as favorable an outcome as possible.